Enter your body weight and basic details to estimate your total body water (TBW) amount and volume.

 What are the consequences of TBW imbalances?

-Dehydration, or excessive loss of TBW, can lead to fatigue, dizziness, impaired cognition, and organ failure in severe cases.
-Conversely, fluid overload or edema, an excess of TBW, can cause swelling, shortness of breath, and strain on the cardiovascular system.
+Dehydration (excessive loss of body water) can lead to fatigue, dizziness, impaired cognition, and can be dangerous in severe cases.
+Fluid overload/edema (excess body water) can cause swelling, shortness of breath, and cardiovascular strain, and should be evaluated by a healthcare professional.

 total body water calculator